Optimal estimation of the null distribution in large-scale inference: Introduction

 It is more appropriate to treat the ensemble of null \(z\)-scores as being drawn from a shifted normal distribution with variance \(1-\rho\), rather than the centered normal distribution with unit variance.
 As Efron \cite{efron_correlation_2007,efron_microarrays_2008} illustrates with more sophisticated arguments, correlation can substantially shift and alter the width of the ensemble null \(z\)-scores, and subsequently can have disastrous effects on downstream inference if a standard normal null distribution is assumed (see also \cite{qiu_correlation_2005,fan_estimating_2012}).
 Correlation's effects and methodology to handle it were further studied in \cite{schwartzman_comment_2010,azriel_empirical_2015,sun_solving_2018,stephens_false_2017,heller_optimal_2021,nie_large-scale_2023}, but a complete theoretical picture has not yet been attained.

-To address issues stemming from a misspecified \emph{theoretical null}, Efron argues an \emph{empirical null} capturing the null \(z\)-score ensemble should be estimated from the data.
-The large-scale nature of the problem is now to our advantage as the majority of the \(z\)-scores are nulls; the nonnull \(z\)-scores are a nuisance from this point of view.
-Model (\ref{model:additive}) is the result of taking Efron's recommendation seriously.
-Retaining Gaussianity as in \cite{efron_large-scale_2004}, Efron suggests considering
+To address issues stemming from a misspecified theoretical null, Efron argues an \emph{empirical null} capturing the null \(z\)-score ensemble should be estimated from the data.
+Retaining Gaussianity, Efron \cite{efron_large-scale_2004} suggests considering

 where \(\theta \in \R\) and \(\sigma > 0\) are parameters to be estimated.
 The models (\ref{model:additive}) and (\ref{model:large_scale}) are equivalent with $\eta_j=\theta+\gamma_j$ and $\mathcal{H}_0=\{1\leq j\leq n:\gamma_j=0\}$.
 As in our discussion of robust statistics, the model (\ref{model:large_scale}) is closely related to a mixture formulation (\ref{model:mean_shift_mixture}), which has the name \emph{(Gaussian) two-groups model} in the context of large-scale inference.
 Indeed, minimax conclusions in the two models are the same.
 Further, \(Q\) now has the interpretation of a signal distribution rather than contamination.
 The two-groups model has been widely adopted for large-scale inference and tremendous methodological development has occurred \cite{stephens_false_2017,jin_estimating_2007,cai_optimal_2010,sun_oracle_2007,cai_simultaneous_2009}.